chuuuuu/sideproject/fullstack_tutorial/README.md

 hence, both a post and a user can have a lot of upvote

 however, an upvote can only own one post and one user

+## Invalidate Queries
+In this section, we use `invalidate` method to delete the cache after create new posts.